EDUCAUSE Bylaws

 Article IX: Committees and Task Forces

-Section 1.
-Committees with Governance Authority.
-The Board of Directors, by resolution adopted by a majority of the Directors in office, may designate and appoint one or more committees and their members.
-Such resolution shall also specify the duties and authority of the committee and the number of Directors to be appointed to the committee.
-Only Board members may serve on governance committees.
+Only Board members may serve as voting members of governance committees, while staff or other subject matter experts may attend the committees as non-voting resources to committee members.
 The Board by resolution approved by a majority of the Directors in office shall name the members of the committees.
-Each committee shall consist of two (2) or more Directors, which committees, to the extent provided in said resolution, shall have and exercise the authority of the Board in the management of the Corporation, except that no such committee shall have the authority of the Board in reference to amending, altering, or repealing the Articles of Incorporation or Bylaws; electing, appointing, or removing any member of any committee or any Director or Officer of the Corporation; adopting a plan of merger, dissolution, consolidation, or approving the sale, exchange, mortgage, or distribution of all or substantially all of the property and assets of the Corporation; revoking proceedings for dissolution; or amending, altering, or repealing any resolution of the Board of Directors, which by its terms provides that it shall not be amended, altered, or repealed by such committee.
+Each committee will be chaired by a board Officer and shall consist of two (2) or more Directors, which committees, to the extent provided in said resolution, shall have and exercise the authority of the Board in the management of the Corporation, except that no such committee shall have the authority of the Board in reference to amending, altering, or repealing the Articles of Incorporation or Bylaws; electing, appointing, or removing any member of any committee or any Director or Officer of the Corporation; adopting a plan of merger, dissolution, consolidation, or approving the sale, exchange, mortgage, or distribution of all or substantially all of the property and assets of the Corporation; revoking proceedings for dissolution; or amending, altering, or repealing any resolution of the Board of Directors, which by its terms provides that it shall not be amended, altered, or repealed by such committee.
 The designation and appointment of any such committee and the delegation thereto of authority shall not operate to relieve the Board or any individual Director of any responsibility imposed thereon by law.

 Article X: Indemnification

-Any person made a party to any action, suit, or proceeding, whether civil, administrative, or criminal, by reason of the fact that such person, their testator or intestate, is or was a member of the Board of Directors or an Officer, member, employee, or agent of the Corporation or of any corporation of which such person served at the request of the Corporation, may be indemnified by the Corporation against the reasonable expenses, including attorneys’ fees, actually and necessarily incurred by such person in connection with the defense of such action, suit, or proceeding, or in connection with any appeal therein, except in relation to matters as to which it is adjudged in such action, suit, or proceeding that such Director, Officer, member, employee, or agent is liable for negligence or misconduct in the performance of their duties to the Corporation.
+Any person made a party to any action, suit, or proceeding, whether civil, administrative, or criminal, by reason of the fact that such person, their testator or intestate, is or was a member of the Board of Directors or an Officer, member, employee, or agent of the Corporation or of any corporation of which such person served at the request of the Corporation, may be indemnified by the Corporation against the reasonable expenses, including attorneys’ fees, actually and necessarily incurred by such person in connection with the defense of such action, suit, or proceeding, or in connection with any appeal therein, except in relation to matters as to which it is adjudged in such action, suit, or proceeding that such Director, Officer, member, employee, or agent is liable for gross negligence or willful misconduct in the performance of their duties to the Corporation.
 The Board, by resolution, may also indemnify any such Director, Officer, member, employee, or agent for any damages awarded in any such action, suit, or proceeding if it makes a specific finding that the Director, Officer, member, employee, or agent believed in good faith that they were acting in the matter in the best interests of the Corporation.
 The Board may, but is not required to, purchase insurance to satisfy any indemnification hereunder.

 Article XI: Conflict of Interest

-It is the policy of the Corporation and its Board of Directors that the Corporation's Directors, Officers, and employees carry out their respective duties in a fashion that avoids actual, potential, or perceived conflicts of interest.
+It is the policy of the Corporation and its Board of Directors that the Corporation’s Directors, Officers, and employees carry out their respective duties in a fashion that avoids actual, potential, or perceived conflicts of interest.
 Directors, Officers, and employees will make an annual disclosure to the Board and the Chief Executive Officer if they have any possible conflicts of interest.
-The disclosure should be made available to all the members of the Board.
-The Board and Officers recognize that a conflict of interest can violate a Directors duty of loyalty and that conflicts should be disclosed and a Director with a conflict should abstain from voting if a conflict exists.
-The Board will develop policies and procedures to avoid conflicts that will be maintained in the organization's policy and procedure manual.
+The Board and Officers recognize that a conflict of interest can violate a Director’s duty of loyalty, that conflicts should be disclosed, that a Director with a conflict should abstain from voting if a conflict exists, and that a Director may be required to recuse themselves from any discussion of the matter.

 Article XII: Miscellaneous

-Section 4.
+Section 1.
 Other Rules.
 The Board of Directors may, by resolution entered in the minutes of its meetings, provide for other and further rules for the conduct of the affairs of this Corporation not inconsistent with these Bylaws.
-The usual parliamentary rules as laid down in "Robert's Rules of Order," as revised, shall govern all deliberations of the Corporation and its committees, except as may be otherwise provided in these Bylaws or other rules of the Corporation or its committees.
+The usual parliamentary rules as laid down in “Robert’s Rules of Order,” as revised, shall govern all deliberations of the Corporation and its committees, except as may be otherwise provided in these Bylaws or other rules of the Corporation or its committees.

 Section 5.
 Amendments.
 The Articles of Incorporation and Bylaws of this Corporation may be amended by majority vote of the Board of Directors.